nathanmacinnes/contribute-first-license/README.md

 I'm not a lawyer.
 Use this license at your own risk.
 If your work gets plagiarised or you get sued or any other bad stuff happens because of some inadequacy in this license, you need to take full responsibility for that.
-If in doubt, seek independent legal advice from a qualified professional.
+Always seek independent legal advice from a qualified professional.